janexner/launch-extension-track-hits-for-pathing/README.md

 ## Configuration

-When you add the Extension into your Property, you must select a prop to use from the list.
+When you add the Extension into your Property, you must select a prop and/or context data variable to use from the list.

 That's it.

 ## Data tracked

-The Extension sets the designated prop on every Analytics call.
+The Extension sets the designated variable on every Analytics call.

-If the call is a standard Page View tracking call (```s.t()```), the prop will contain the pageName.
+If the call is a standard Page View tracking call (```s.t()```), the variable will contain the pageName.

-If the call is a custom tracking call (```s.tl()```), the prop will contain the link name.
+If the call is a custom tracking call (```s.tl()```), the variable will contain the link name.

-If the call is automatic download or exit link tracking, the prop will contain "Download Link" or "Exit Link", respectively.
+If the call is automatic download or exit link tracking, the variable will contain "Download Link" or "Exit Link", respectively.